cascremers/cascremers.github.io/open-positions.md

 title: Open positions in Security and Formal Analysis
 ---

-# Multiple open PhD and Postdoc positions in security and formal analysis
+# Multiple open PhD and postdoc positions in security and formal analysis

-Professor [Cas Cremers](https://www.cs.ox.ac.uk/people/cas.cremers/intro.html) is expanding his research group within the recently founded [CISPA-Helmholtz center](https://cispa.saarland/) in Saarbruecken, Germany, and has several open PhD and Postdoc positions.
+Professor [Cas Cremers](https://www.cs.ox.ac.uk/people/cas.cremers/intro.html) is expanding his research group within the recently founded [CISPA-Helmholtz center](https://cispa.saarland/) in Saarbrücken, Germany, and has several open PhD and post-doctoral researcher positions.
 Please get in touch if you are interested!

 ## Our research